What’s it all about?

 Sport: There are few better places for football fans to live than Fulham, home to not one but two major clubs.
 Fulham FC is based at the picturesque Craven Cottage, built on the site of a royal hunting lodge on the banks of the Thames, while Chelsea FC is based at Stamford Bridge just off Fulham Road.

 - Fulham residents are spoilt for choice when it comes to grocery shopping.
-As well as various supermarkets including Sainsbury’s, Budgens and Waitrose, there is a large Tesco superstore on nearby West Cromwell Road.
+As well as various supermarkets including Sainsbury’s and Waitrose, there is a large Tesco superstore on nearby West Cromwell Road.

 - Fulham is home to several farmers' markets, each with its own identity.
 For locals, choosing a favourite is a matter of personal pride: some favour the dog free Parsons Green Farmers' Market, while others enjoy the green surroundings of the Sunday Bishops Park Farmers’ and Fine Foods Market.

-- The expanse of parks and sports facilities in Fulham means many locals feel no need to go to a gym, but those who’d rather exercise indoors can join one of the area’s many fitness centres.
-Particularly popular are the free group training sessions at easyGym Fulham.
+- The expanse of parks and sports facilities in Fulham means many locals feel no need to go to a gym, but those who’d rather exercise indoors can join one of the area’s many fitness centres, such as The Gym.
+Fulham Pools has a public swimming pool and fitness suite, and a separate private health club

 - Some 12 million people a year visit Fulham Broadway Shopping Centre for its shops, cinema, health club and choice of restaurants.